 What cities have the greatest job prospects?

-Considering the trends, what skills, knowledge and experience are in high demand?
+What skills, knowledge, and experience are in high demand?

 Using Canada Job Bank Wage Information

-Another useful section of the Canada Job Bank is the information you can find about wages.
-You can find the average wages per hour for your occupation including the following:
+Another useful section of the Canada Job Bank is the wage information.
+You can find the average wages per hour for your occupation, including the following:

 The national median wage